eraming/the-scratchpost/README.md

 # the ScratchPost

+[Demo](http://the-scratchpost.herokuapp.com/)

 **The ScratchPost** is a version 1.0 MERN prototype single page web app for editing and re-arranging digital cards or "beats" in a screenplay.
+Lo-fi without the bells and whistles of pay-to-play software.

 Based on kickstartcoding's [react-MERN-prototyping-starter](https://github.com/kickstartcoding/react-mern-prototyping-starter) and front-end built with [Create React App](https://github.com/facebook/create-react-app).

-[Demo](http://the-scratchpost.herokuapp.com/)

 **DO NOT** use this project in production.
 It exposes an API to MongoDB without any sort of security.
 For prototype purposes only.